Self-Development Wagon #2: The Nature and Beauty of People

 To feel confident with people, you must understand them in the way a mechanic must understand how a car works before being able to work on it.
 After all, that's the universal experience of anything we don't know: if I asked you to fix a car and gave you all of the proper tools to do it, you wouldn't know what to do.
 The same concept works with people: what can make people intimidating is that you don't know what they're thinking, so how do you know what to say?
 Luckily, I'm going to tell you exactly what people are thinking/feeling.

-The most beautiful, sobering idea I came across early in learning about people is that every person, at their core, is shy, lonely, and go through the same emotional experiences.
+The most beautiful, sobering idea I came across early in learning about people is that every person, at their core, is shy, lonely, and go through the same emotional experiences, always worrying about being judged, always worried about being accepted, always worried if they can be themselves.
 This may be hard to believe, but even the most popular socialites are in need of people, they worry about how people perceive them, and they all go they have their same sense of embarrassment, worry, and stress that we do.
 Some of them go about it the wrong way (they shut themselves off emotionally to protect themselves), but in the end, it's often to stop their shyness: they have to find some method to connect with other people.

 This must be repeated with bold type: there are far more shy people than jerks, especially as you grow up.
 If it is too difficult to disarm a jerk, then just work with everyone else, because everyone else is either just as shy as you, shyer than you, or less shy and slightly more friendly.
 A problem with being in school is that you are still surrounded by potential criminals who have not gotten arrested or sent to jail yet, and their rules are quite messed up, like, "Anyone who looks at me funny MUST get beaten up," or, "If they look nerdy, they deserve to DIE."
 This is another reason why you should take advantage of the fact you're surrounded by shy people: you can eventually outnumber the bullies if you cannot disarm them first.